vermont42/GpxLocationManager/README.md

 ===================
 [DEMO](https://vimeo.com/138813570)

 Xcode’s iOS-app simulator helpfully provides four sets of GPS data for development of apps using `CLLocationManager`: Apple campus, city bike ride, city run, and highway drive.
-I was developing an app that uses GPS and found this data deficient in two ways.
+I developed an app that uses GPS and found this data deficient in two ways.
 First, the data contain no altitudes other than “0”.
 Altitude tracking is important for my app, and this inability to test my app’s altitude tracking was unacceptable.
 Second, the simulator provides data only at normal speed.
 During my develop/run/debug/run cycle, I became impatient waiting for the simulator to provide GPS data to my app, even using the relatively fast-moving highway-drive mode.

 In an epic bout of [yak shaving](http://sethgodin.typepad.com/seths_blog/2005/03/dont_shave_that.html), I have remedied these deficiencies by developing `GpxLocationManager`.
 This class can replace `CLLocationManager` at compile- or runtime, allowing clients to access GPS data from two sources: [GPX](https://en.wikipedia.org/wiki/GPS_Exchange_Format) files and arrays of `CLLocation`s.
 In particular, `GpxLocationManager` invokes its clients’ `didUpdateLocation()` method with GPS data from either of these two sources. `GpxLocationManager` can provide this data at the same speed it was recorded or sped up by an arbitrary amount.
 Thanks to the hard work of [Nehal Kanetkar](https://github.com/nkanetka), `GpxLocationManager` supports simulating course and speed.

-Development of the sample app continues [here](https://github.com/vermont42/RaceRunner).
-I welcome pull requests for `GpxLocationManager`.
+Development of the sample [app](https://itunes.apple.com/us/app/racerunner-run-tracking-app/id1065017082) continues [here](https://github.com/vermont42/RaceRunner).
+I welcome pull requests for both `RaceRunner` and `GpxLocationManager`.

-I recently demonstrated `GpxLocationManager` to the [Swift Language User Group](http://www.meetup.com/swift-language/) in [San Francisco](http://www.sanfrancisco.travel).
+I demonstrated `GpxLocationManager` to the [Swift Language User Group](http://www.meetup.com/swift-language/) in [San Francisco](http://www.sanfrancisco.travel).
 [Realm](http://realm.io) was [kind](https://www.youtube.com/watch?v=LI7-Cu-9wWM) enough to record, transcribe, and host [my talk](https://realm.io/news/josh-adams-gpx-location-manager/).

 ## Use
 Here are the steps to use `GpxLocationManager` in your app.